docs/svelte/01-introduction/01-overview.md

 ```

 > During SSR, only the pending branch renders.
-If expression isn't a Promise, only `:then` branch renders.
+Non-Promise expressions only render the `:then` branch.

 ```svelte